Marine A.F.C.: Stadium

 The club play at Rossett Park, located on College Road in Crosby.
 It is believed that the ground has been in use since at least 1884 when rugby union was played there.
 Marine have played at the ground since 1903, when they moved from their previous ground at Waterloo Park, Crosby.
-The ground's current capacity is 2,150, of which 389 are seated.
-In 1949, Marine played host to Nigeria at Rossett Park; the crowd was officially given as 4,000 with some considering it to be 6,000.
+In 1949, Marine played host to Nigeria at Rossett Park - all but one of whom played without boots - with the visitors winning 5–2.
+The crowd was officially given as 4,000 with some considering it to be 6,000.

 Between 2006 and 2015, the ground was known as the Arriva Stadium due to a sponsorship deal.

 On 24 January 2011, the club announced plans to develop the Arriva Stadium.
 The outdated floodlights were replaced in the summer of 2012 with a new eco friendly four corner system.
 The 20m high masts have a total of 28 lamps and these generate in excess of 350 lux, which was the Football League lighting requirement at the time of installation.
 Further to these plans, the club planned to build a 130-seat covered stand at the Crosender Road end of the ground.
 The total cost of all the improvements was estimated at £150,000.

 On 25 January 2014, the club announced a two-year ground share agreement with North West Counties Premier Division side A.F.C.
 Liverpool.
 This has now extended to the 2021–22 season.

 In August 2015, Rossett Park was renamed the Marine Travel Arena as a result of a sponsorship deal with the club's existing shirt sponsors, Marine Travel.
 The deal will continue until 2024.

 On 3 May 2022, the club began to dig up the pitch to install a new 4G pitch, after delaying it from the previous summer.
 This again was funded with the income from the FA Cup run in the 20–21 season.
 This project was finalised on 12 July.

+In May 2024, the club announced plans to build a new stadium, with a fundraising target of £5 million to enable this to happen.
+In December 2024, it was revealed that Marine had signed an option agreement on a plot of land for the new stadium, subject to planning and funding.
+In February 2025, the club revealed plans for a new 5,000 capacity stadium in Thornton.

 Colours and badge

-Marine's traditional home colours are white shirts with black trim, worn with black shorts and socks.